Founded in 1978:

 Our years of work has produced a strong and reliable network of trained community health workers at the rural village level.
 Our success has encouraged us to activate our large network of village based health workers to address the underlying challenges to further improvements in women’s health, children’s health and community health.

 You can donate any amount to IFFH.
 The organization is a 501(c)(3) nonprofit registered in the United States.
-Your donations are tax-deductible and much appreciated.
+Your donations are much appreciated.